angular/angular/aio/content/guide/http.md

 ## Advanced usage

-The above sections detail how to use the basic HTTP functionality in `@angular/common/http`, but sometimes you need to do more than make simple requests and get data back.
+We have discussed the basic HTTP functionality in `@angular/common/http`, but sometimes you need to do more than make simple requests and get data back.

 ### Configuring the request